 - Guide 1: How to Remove taskeng.exe from Windows.

-- Guide 2: Get rid of taskeng.exe from Mac OS X.
+- Guide 2: Get rid of taskeng.exe on Mac OS X.

-- Guide 3: Remove taskeng.exe from Google Chrome.
+- Guide 3: Remove taskeng.exe in Google Chrome.

 - Guide 4: Erase taskeng.exe from Mozilla Firefox.

 - Guide 5: Uninstall taskeng.exe from Microsoft Edge.

 - Guide 6: Remove taskeng.exe from Safari.

 - Guide 7: Eliminate taskeng.exe from Internet Explorer.